UAW workers head for picket lines in first national strike against GM since 2007

-U.S. labor contract talks reached an impasse on Sunday, the and the UAW called for the first nationwide strike at GM in 12 years.
+U.S. labor contract talks reached an impasse on Sunday, and the UAW called for the first nationwide strike at GM in 12 years.

 "We do not take this lightly," Terry Dittes, the UAW vice president in charge of the union's relationship with GM, said at a news conference in downtown Detroit on Sunday.